egeexyz/egees-arch-installer/README.md

 # Egee's Arch Installer

-Welcome to Egee's simple Arch Installer Github repository.
+Welcome to Egee's simple Arch Linux fully-automated installer Github repository.

 It's a super-simple script that automates the [manual steps](https://wiki.archlinux.org/title/installation_guide) required to install Arch Linux!
 The resulting system installed from this script is tiny: 1.2gb installed and about 250mb of memory used at idle.